 Overall, well worth a read if you want to improve your existing Kanban implementation.

-3*Jane McGonigal’s presentation as part of the ‘game designer rant panel’ at the 2008 Game Developers Conference in San Francisco launched her into the limelight for alternate reality game development and for utilising games to radically transform the way we live and work.
+3* Jane McGonigal’s presentation as part of the ‘game designer rant panel’ at the 2008 Game Developers Conference in San Francisco launched her into the limelight for alternate reality game development and for utilizing games to radically transform the way we live and work.

 From an Agile context looking through the 14 fixes within this book you can see a clear link to many Agile practices: